 I’ve been late several times when giving my pet a heartworm preventive.
 Should I be concerned?

 Unfortunately, if you were late or missed a dose even once, your pet could have become infected if he or she was exposed during that time.
 Call your veterinarian, and explain the situation.
 Depending on how many doses have been late, he or she may recommend that you have your pet tested for heartworm infection, then put your pet on a regular preventive schedule.
-You should also have your pet retested in 7 months, as recommended by the American Heartworm Society.
-(For heartworms to be detected, they need to be 5 to 7 months old.)
+You should also have your pet retested in seven months, as recommended by the American Heartworm Society.
+(For heartworms to be detected, they need to be five to seven months old.)

 Why does my dog/cat need to have a blood test before starting heartworm medication?

 Your pet should be tested for heartworm infection before he or she is placed on a preventive to avoid any harmful or possibly fatal complications.
-For instance, if a heartworm-infected dog is started on a monthly preventive, immature heartworms (called microfilariae) can die suddenly, causing a serious, shock-type reaction.
-In addition, preventives won’t kill adult heartworms, so an infected dog needs to be started on a treatment plan.
+For instance, if a heartworm-infected dog starts on monthly preventive treatment, immature heartworms (called microfilariae) can die suddenly, causing a severe and shock-type reaction.
+Besides, preventives won’t kill adult heartworms, so an infected dog needs to start a treatment plan.

 My cat doesn’t go outside.
 Why should I put him/her on a heartworm/flea/tick preventive?